shangonsalves/smartsuggestion_analysis/README.md

 ## 💼 Business Relevance

-This project simulates a high-impact product experiment like those regularly tested at Trainline.
+This project tries to simulate a high-impact product experiment like those regularly tested at companies like Trainline.
 It demonstrates how data analysts can:
 - Identify conversion pain points
 - Design experiments to test improvements
 - Measure uplift and segment impact